Top Quality Tumbling Media Manufacturer from China

 On the other hand, using small tumbling media will take longer but will result in a finer finish.

 Then there are shapes.
-Shapes influence to tumbling process drastically.
+Shapes influence the tumbling machine process drastically.

 The most common forms of tumbling media are triangular media, angle cut cylinders and so on.